srp98/Probability-Related/Structure Learning-Chow_Liu Algorithm/ReadMe.md

 # Structure Learning: Chow-Liu Algorithm Implementation
-The program is a implementation of Chow-Liu algorithm in the form of an example to find a structure in cocunut prices in market and determine which to buy.
+The program is a implementation of Chow-Liu algorithm in the form of an example to find a structure in teh data of cocunut prices in market and determine which to buy.

 ## Requirements
 - Python 3.8+